Complete Guide to Rotary Screw Air Compressors

 QGD

 If you need reliable compressed air for the toughest jobs, consider our QGD line of rotary screw air compressors.
 Operate with the most efficiency, thanks to the Airlogic 2 advanced control.
 We even assure quiet operations, with sound levels as low as 66 A-weighted decibels (dBA).
-That’s about as much noise as you’d hear in a normal conversation.
+That’s about as much noise as you’d expect in a normal office or from background music.

 QGDV